cszczepaniak/go-refactor/README.md

     --type github.com/cszczepaniak/go-refactor/internal/analyzers/replace.TypeA \
     --replacement github.com/cszczepaniak/go-refactor/internal/analyzers/replace.TypeB ./...

 # Optionally specify an import alias to use when importing the package with the new type.
+Note that
+# if a particular file already has an import for the new type's package, the alias will not be used.
 go-refactor replacetype \
     --type github.com/cszczepaniak/go-refactor/internal/analyzers/replace.TypeA \
     --replacement github.com/cszczepaniak/go-refactor/internal/analyzers/anotherpkg.TypeB \